Thank you for subscribing

 Alternatively, drive to the Daintree Rainforest Discovery Centre for treetop and canopy walks, as well as guided tours.
 If time allows, you can also explore Cape Tribulation, where viewing the rainforest and the reef in one location can be truly breathtaking.
 Walk the trails, snorkel, go jungle surfing or book a horse ride.

-While Cairns centre doesn’t have any beaches to swim, some of the best beaches in the world are on its doorstep.
+While Cairns centre doesn’t have any beaches to swim, some of the best beaches in Australia are on its doorstep.
 Nearby Port Douglas has the famous white sand and crystal clear waters of Four Mile Beach.

 To the south, Etty Bay is famous for wandering cassowary birds, and you can also hop on a ferry to Fitzroy Island to explore the trail and enjoy island life.